braydenanderson2014/C-Arduino-Libraries/lib/ArrayList/README.md

 * Added new Sort Algorithm.
 (Quick Sort)
 * Modified the sort function so the user can select between bubble sort and quick sort.
 * Fixed Library Changelog to reflect current State of Library Changes
-### Version 1.0.4:
+### Version 1.0.4-BETA:
-* Added 2 new dependencies to help people find the two Libraries that this ArrayList Library can use.
-(Predicates, Operators) you are not required to utilize them but you can if you want. just add the necessary Headers
+* Added new MergeSort Function
+* Added new Merge Helper Function (PRIVATE)
+* New Sort option (MergeSort) added to the Sort Functions.
+* Added new Sort function that does not take in a Sort Paremeter.
+* Added new Set and Get Functions for sort Algorithm
+* Documentation Fix...
+Marked the library as 1.0.4 even though it was only on version 1.0.3.

+** PLEASE NOTE THAT NEW FUNCTIONS HAVE NOT BEEN TESTED **

 ```#include <Predicates>```cpp
 ```#include <Operators>```cpp